 Much of Pearland’s significant growth can be attributed to the community’s accessibility to the greater Houston region and the world.
 Our convenient location offers excellent access to air, rail, port and major roadways.
-Pearland’s proximity to William P. Hobby Airport and George Bush Intercontinental Airport, and its location within the Central Time Zone, allows business travelers easy access to both the east and west coasts.
+Pearland’s proximity to William P. Hobby Airport and George Bush Intercontinental Airport, and its location within the Central Time Zone, allows business travelers easy access to both the east and west coasts and international destinations.

 Pearland Regional Airport (LVJ), formerly known as Clover Field, is a public-use general aviation airport located just east of the city limits of Pearland.
 Pearland Regional Airport covers an area of 450 acres with one 4,313 ft. concrete runway.

 Texas Gulf Coast Regional Airport (LBX) is owned and operated by Brazoria County and located 32 miles south of Pearland on State Highway 288.
 Constructed in 1981 on property that was largely donated by The Dow Chemical Company, Texas Gulf Coast Regional Airport serves as a reliever for Hobby airport and other Houston area commercial airports.
 The 7,000 ft. runway accommodates general aviation aircraft including business jets and turboprops.

 Ellington Field (EFD) is located 6 miles east of Pearland and was acquired by the City of Houston in 1984.
 It supports the operations of the United States military, NASA and a variety of general aviation tenants.
 The airport is home to the annual Wings over Houston Air Show and is also the place where astronauts from the world-renowned Johnson Space Center receive their ongoing space training.